timholy/AssignGroups.jl/README.md

   Maximum number of collisions for a single pair: 1
 ```

-The `printstats` call is intended to help you tune the fitting parameters to avoid undesirable outcomes:
+From the output of the `printstats` call, you might get some insight into whether you're satisfied with the outcome and, if not, how to tune the penalty parameters:

 ```julia
 assign!(students, preferences; penalty_sameprogram=1, penalty_samepartner=1, penalty_sizeimbalance=1)